cewgs/Computer-Vision-Project/README.md

 ## Computer Vision Project — Facial Emotion Recognition
-This repository contains the Colab notebooks and supporting code used for the course on AI in Service (**DLBDSEAIS02**).
+This repository contains the Colab notebooks and supporting code used for the course DLBDSEAIS02.
-It provides the full training pipeline and a ready-to-use web interface for facial emotion recognition using transfer learning.
+It provides the a training pipeline and  web interface for facial emotion recognition using transfer learning.

 The RAF-DB dataset used for fine-tuning is available at: https://www.kaggle.com/datasets/shuvoalok/raf-db-dataset

+The trained model weights are hosted on Hugging Face at: https://huggingface.co/cws18/CV_uni_project

 Note: The dataset is not included in this repository as it is licensed for non-commercial research and educational purposes only and cannot be redistributed.
 It is accessed directly via KaggleHub inside the training notebook.

-The trained model weights are hosted on Hugging Face at: https://huggingface.co/cws18/CV_uni_project

 ---

 ### Repository Structure